gennovative/micro-fleet-service-communication/README.md

 # Gennova backend service communication library

-Provides methods for microservices to communicate with each other.
+Belongs to Micro Fleet framework, provides methods for microservices to communicate with each other.

 See more examples and usage guide in unit test.

 ## INSTALLATION

-`npm i`: To install dependencies.
-`gulp` to transpile TypeScript.
+- Stable version: `npm i @micro-fleet/service-communication`
+- Edge (development) version: `npm i git://github.com/gennovative/micro-fleet-service-communication.git`

 ## DEVELOPMENT

+- Install packages in `peerDependencies` section with command `npm i --no-save {package name}@{version}`
+- `gulp` to transpile TypeScript then run unit tests (equiv. `gulp compile` + `gulp test`).
+- `gulp compile`: To transpile TypeScript into JavaScript.
-`gulp watch`: To transpile and watch for edit.
+- `gulp watch`: To transpile without running unit tests, then watch for changes in *.ts files and re-transpile on save.
+- `gulp test`: To run unit tests.
+  * One of the quickest way to set up the test environment is to use Docker:

+    `docker run -d --name rabbitmq -p 15672:15672 -p 5672:5672 rabbitmq:3.6-management-alpine`

+  * After tests finish, open file `/coverage/remapped-report/index.html` with a web browser to see the code coverage report which is mapped to TypeScript code.

 ## RELEASE

-`gulp release`: To transpile and create `app.d.ts` definition file.
+- `gulp release`: To transpile and create `app.d.ts` definition file.

----
+- **Note:** Please commit transpiled code in folder `dist` and definition file `app.d.ts` relevant to the TypeScript version.

 ## VERSIONS

+    Note: Will be marked as v1.0.0 when test coverage >= 90%

 ## 0.2.2
 - Moved `global` types to `global.gennova`.